Yeshua: The Meaning of the Hebrew Name of Jesus

 The Meaning of Yeshua HaMashiach

-It is much too simple to call it the Christmas story — it is the story of Salvation, of the person named Jesus (Yeshua).
+It is much too simple to call it the Christmas story — it is the story of Salvation, of the person named Yeshua, Hebrew for Jesus.
 In this season, let’s embrace the core of who He is.
 Yeshua, our salvation, brought to the Jews first, then shared with the whole world.

 Often shared as a joke, many children actually believe that Christ was simply Jesus’ last name.
 It is important that we acknowledge the full meaning.
 Christ is Messiah is ‘Anointed’.